iip-ecosphere/platform/platform/documentation/devel/twinning.md

+# Virtual testing/twinning

+If the real device/machine is not accessible as needed or you want to test an oktoflow connector/app prior to testing it on-site, a **virtual/simulated counterpart** could be helpful.
+While we focus on just providing a counterpart the offers an expected situation, a more precise approach might use a **virtual twin**.

+As a initial step, we describe below how to apply virtual testing to a virtual OPC-UA server.

-# Virtual OPC-UA Connector
+## Virtual OPC-UA Server

 This guide explains how to simulate an OPC-UA endpoint and connect to it locally.

-If the physical device/machine is unavailable — or you want to validate an oktoflow connector/app before going on-site — a **virtual/simulated counterpart** provides a practical testing environment.
+If the physical device/machine is unavailable - or you want to validate an oktoflow connector/app before going on-site - a **virtual/simulated counterpart** provides a practical testing environment.
 Note that this is a lightweight simulation that replicates expected behavior, not a full **digital twin**.

-## OPC UA: Create simplified OPC UA simulation using a Docker containers.
+### OPC UA: Create simplified OPC UA simulation using a Docker containers.

 -	The OPC-UA endpoint and browser are provided by [IOTech Systems](https://iotechsys.com/) as Docker images.
 -	Docker images by IOTech Systems are free for academic purposes (non-commercial use).
 -	In addition to this documentation, refer to the official documentation: [OPC-UA Simulator](https://docs.iotechsys.com/edge-xrt21/simulators/opc-ua/simulator/overview.html) and [OPC-UA Browser](https://docs.iotechsys.com/edge-opcuabrowser10/installation/installation.html).

-### Simulator (without security authentication):
+#### Simulator (without security authentication):

 The OPC-UA simulator replicates a machine OPC-UA endpoint whose behavior is defined through a Lua script.